Supporting Hybrid-Flexible Courses and Programs

 As faculty, students and administers develop some experience with HyFlex courses, their expectations may change about what is considered acceptable in terms of teaching and learning support and in terms of the “return” realized by the institution.
 This is a natural process which should be expected, though it does inject more change into the instructional system which may reveal new areas of [potential] conflict, and requires more effort during ongoing program implementation and the evaluation of impact.

 One area of expectation change is focused on technology support for various delivery modes.
 As newer (and better?) technologies become available or existing technologies evolve over time, original technology functions may be enhanced and new functions may become available.
 For example, the Learning Management System (LMS) may add a survey (or polling) function.
-As faculty and students begin using the survey function and find value in completing surveys, training for newer faculty will likely change to include the technical and pedagogical use of LMS surveys.
-Faculty who have been using the LMS to support instruction delivery without the survey may feel pressure (coming from within themselves or their programs or from the outside) to begin using surveys also.
+As faculty and students begin using the survey function and find value in completing surveys, training for newer faculty will likely adapt to include the technical and pedagogical use of LMS surveys.
+Faculty who have been using the LMS to support instruction without the survey may feel pressure (coming from within themselves or their programs or from the outside) to begin using surveys also.
 (After all, shouldn’t we all be using “best practices” as early as possible?)
 Redesigning class activities to include surveys, whether delivered in-class or online, means change, and change requires additional effort.
 Effort uses resources, and therefore encumbers cost.
 Is the returned value with the additional cost?
-That’s the key question the faculty (or a designer) should answer.
+That’s the key question the stakeholders (designers, faculty, administration) should answer.

-Another area of expectation change the student digital experience.
+Another area of expectation change is focused on the student digital experience.
 Even over the past decade that we’ve been using HyFlex, we’ve seen remarkable shifts in the “learning techscape.”
 Pervasive mobile communications technologies, ubiquitous use of video and multimedia, and the prosumer (producer-consumer) aspects of social media being used in instruction more and more are examples of technology developments that lead to changing expectations.
-Whether initiated by student requests (“Hey, how come we aren’t using FaceBook or Twitter for this course?”) or faculty interest (“I just discovered Glogster and we’re going to start using it the rest of the semester!”), adding new technologies makes everyone involved change their practice, and change requires additional effort.
+Whether initiated by student requests (“Hey, how come we aren’t using Instagram or Twitter for this course?”) or faculty interest (“I just discovered Glogster and we’re going to start using it the rest of the semester!”), adding new technologies makes everyone involved change their practice, and change requires additional effort.
 Effort uses resources, and therefore encumbers cost.
 Is the returned value with the additional cost?
-As I stated above, that’s the key question the faculty (or a designer) should answer.
+As I stated above, that’s the key question the stakeholders should answer.

 Even administrators inject change through shifting expectations.
 Let’s consider the situation of “scale creep.”
-Assume for a moment that a traditional classroom-based course is limited to 35 students because only 35 students can fit in the classroom could be expanded to accommodate a larger number of students, if the pedagogy (instructional approach) allows, for example if a HyFlex delivery approach was used.
+Assume for a moment that a traditional classroom-based course is limited to 35 students because only 35 students can fit in the classroom.
+If a HyFlex delivery approach was used, and the pedagogy (instructional approach) allowed for more students, then the enrollment capactity could be expanded to accommodate a larger number of students since some students would likely particpate online each session.
 Keep in mind that if the course is designed such that one faculty could not manage the increased workload of reading papers or grading exams, etc., then expanding the number of students would NOT be a good idea, even with HyFlex.
 If the course is successful with the additional number of students (let’s say a total of 50, for example), an administration under extreme budgetary duress might decide to “bump up” the course enrollment by an additional 10 percent, to 55 students.
 Doesn’t that sound reasonable?
 It may be reasonable, or it may not… that’s not really the point I’m trying to make.
 A change in seat capacity, even a relatively small change of five students, injects change – to both the faculty and student experience.
 Change requires additional effort.
 Effort uses resources, and therefore encumbers cost.
 Is the returned value with the additional cost?
-Yet again, that’s the key question the faculty (or a designer) should answer.
+Yet again, that’s the key question the stakeholders should answer.

 I think it is safe to say that in every healthy organization, quite a bit of change happens over time.
 HyFlex designers, instructors and yes, even administrators (!) should be prepared to adapt their approaches to accommodate and leverage the changes happening around them.
 After all, if you are involved in a HyFlex implementation, you are a change agent yourself.
 Since you are “doing change” to others, you should be willing to “accept change” in return.
 Improving our effectiveness demands it, in fact.